 Please click here for a copy of our table showing Computing EYFS and National Curriculum Programmes of Study for Key Stages 1 and 2.

 Please click here for a copy of our long term overview.
-Further details about the implementation can be found by contacting Miss Muirhead (our Computing Lead).
+Further details about the implementation can be found by contacting Miss Muirhead (our Computing Lead) or by looking in our policy document.